nikasakandelidze/Jobs-Search-Engine/README.md

 # **Contributions Policy**
-	I don't even know what the heck is policy, so if you would like to contribute please contact me, it'll be grate to work together.
+	I don't even know what the heck is policy,:)  soo if you would like to contribute please contact me, it'll be cool to work together.